SWIFT/BIC Format by Country

 1-4 5-6 7-8 9-11

-• Characters 7-8 — location code: letters or digits for the city/region.
-A second character of 0 historically marked a test/non-production BIC, and 1 a passive participant.
+• Characters 7-8 — location code: letters or digits indicating the city or region.
+A second character of 0 historically marked a test/non-production BIC; 1 marked a passive participant.

-• Characters 9-11 — branch code (optional): three letters or digits for a specific branch.
-XXX denotes the primary office.
+• Characters 9-11 — branch code (optional): three letters or digits for a specific branch or department.
+XXX is the conventional placeholder for the primary office.

 The validator enforces length 8 or 11, requires the first six characters to be letters, checks positions 5-6 against the country you selected, and confirms the remaining characters are alphanumeric.